mehulagg/gitlab/doc/administration/uploads.md

 below.

 NOTE: **Note:**
-For historical reasons, instance level uploads are stored into a base directory, which by default is `uploads/-/system`.
+For historical reasons, instance level uploads (e.g. [Favicon](../user/admin_area/appearance.md#favicon)) are stored into a base directory, which by default is `uploads/-/system`.
 It is strongly discouraged to change base directory on an existing GitLab installation.